-An organization wants to block the use of specific applications on their network, but they do not want to change their existing firewall configuration or any of their existing network addresses.
-Initially, they want to block access to all online games, and block access to Facebook.
+The objective of this configuration example is to show how an organization could block the use of specific applications on their network, without changing their existing firewall configuration or any of their existing network addresses.
+In this example, we block access to all online games, and block access to Facebook.

 This configuration example is provided as a guide.
 Additional configuration settings could be necessary, or more appropriate, for your network environment.

 An organization can add a Firebox behind any firewall on their existing network to monitor and control which applications their users can use.
 To do this, they configure their Firebox in bridge mode, so it can transparently monitor and control content in and out of their network without any change to their existing firewall configuration or network addressing.

 After the Firebox is added to the network, NAT and network routing are still managed by the existing gateways and routers.
 The Firebox simply examines the content as it passes through, and then applies policies to that traffic.

 In bridge mode, the Firebox does not route network traffic.
 The Firebox examines the traffic and then passes it on to the destination, without any changes to the packet header or routing information.
 When the packet arrives at a gateway from the Firebox, it appears to have been sent from the original device.